C3BI-pasteur-fr/python-course-1/source/Introduction.rst

 We can also acces to documentation interactively in an python interpreter, just Type help() for interactive help, or help(object) for help about object.::

-   python
+    python3
-   $ python
+    Python 3.6.3 (default, Oct  3 2017, 21:45:48)
-   Python 2.7.6 (default, Mar 22 2014, 22:59:56)
+    [GCC 7.2.0] on linux
-   [GCC 4.8.2] on linux2
+    Type "help", "copyright", "credits" or "license" for more information.
-   help()
+    >>> help()

-   Welcome to Python 2.7!
-This is the online help utility.
+    Welcome to Python 3.6's help utility!

-   If this is your first time using Python, you should definitely check out the tutorial on the Internet at http://docs.python.org/2.7/tutorial/.
+    If this is your first time using Python, you should definitely check out the tutorial on the Internet at http://docs.python.org/3.6/tutorial/.

     Enter the name of any module, keyword, or topic to get help on writing Python programs and using Python modules.
 To quit this help utility and return to the interpreter, just type "quit".

-   To get a list of available modules, keywords, or topics, type "modules", "keywords", or "topics".
-Each module also comes with a one-line summary of what it does; to list the modules whose summaries contain a given word such as "spam", type "modules spam".
+    To get a list of available modules, keywords, symbols, or topics, type "modules", "keywords", "symbols", or "topics".
+Each module also comes with a one-line summary of what it does; to list the modules whose name or summary contain a given string such as "spam", type "modules spam".

     help>

 Summary